Traditions Define the Radford Experience

 Held in October, Fall Festival is a fun day of carnival games and costumes for students and families.
 All extended family members are invited!
 Classes and organizations sponsor at least one booth, and all proceeds go towards each class/organization.
 Click here for gallery of photos.

-Part of Spirit Week, this event pits classes against each other in relay-type of events, while enjoying the great outdoors.
+Part of Spirit Week, this event puts classes against each other in relay-type of events, while enjoying the great outdoors.

 Held every year in November, Radford Day celebrates the school’s history.
 Alumni and friends are invited back to participate in a day-long series of performances and events.